SaeedTaghavi/SaeedTaghavi.github.io/courses/index.md

 ---
-layout: project
+layout: courses
-title: All Projects
+title: All Courses
-excerpt: "A List of Projects"
+excerpt: "A List of courses"
 comments: false
 ---